 This is such an easy and tasty fruit loaf, which has a slight tang from the tea-soaked fruit.
 While for me it brings back lots of great memories with my grandparents, it’s something that anyone will enjoy.
 It will keep well for a good week and will also freeze as well.
 But it may well be irrelevant to mention as you might find yourself coming back for more sooner so it doesn’t get that long.

-- 8oz/225g UK-style mixed fruit, or 7oz mix of raisins, golden raisins (sultanas), currants - any 2 is good or all 3 - and 1oz chopped candied peel or dried papaya
+- 8 oz mixed fruit 225g, UK-style (see above) or 7oz mix of raisins, golden raisins (sultanas), currants - any 2 is good or all 3 - and 1oz chopped candied peel or dried papaya

 - 1 egg